 Tuberculosis Control, Prevention, and Elimination through CCHCS TB Clinic Services

 The Collin County Health Care Services Tuberculosis Clinic provides our community with a wide range of services to control, prevent, and eliminate tuberculosis.
-Patients may be referred to the clinic, or walk in.
+Patients may be referred to the clinic.
 When a patient has been diagnosed with either active or latent TB infection, the Collin County TB physician will work with the patient to devise a treatment plan.
 These services are free of cost and include:

 - Receiving and acting on reports of patients with TB infection or who have active TB disease.

 - Conducting regular epidemiology surveillance of TB cases within Collin County